bitstadium/HockeySDK-Android/README.md

 ## Requirements

 * ADT Plugin 0.9.7 (or higher)
-* Android 2.2 (or higher)
+* Android SDK 3.0 (or higher)
 * Eclipse 3.5 (or higher)

-It might work with older SDKs and/or without Eclipse, but we haven't tested it.
+The SDK runs on devices with Android 2.1 or higher, but you need Android SDK 3.0 (Level 11) to build the library.

 ## Integration Into Your Own App